 Typically, medical malpractice lawsuits can take roughly a year or more to settle.
 On average, most medical malpractice victims fight their cases anywhere between 12 to 18 months.
 The sooner you start filing your claim, the faster you can receive compensation.

 When a hospital loses your test results, it’s in your best interest to contact a lawyer quickly.
 Figure out the merits of your case and what your legal options are as soon as you can.

 File Your Claim within the Statute of Limitations

-If you were injured in a car accident, you know the exact date your injury occurred, and adhering to the statute of limitations is simple.
-In a medical malpractice case, it might be difficult to determine the exact date of your injury on your own.
-A medical malpractice lawyer can help you determine the appropriate filing date in your case and can file your claim on time for you.
+For example, if you got injured in a car accident, you know the exact date your injury occurred, and adhering to the statute of limitations is simple.
+However, in a medical malpractice case, it might be challenging to determine the precise date of your injury on your own.
+A medical malpractice lawyer can help you select the appropriate filing date in your case.

 Get a Free Case Review from Morelli Law Firm

-For a free case review with our medical malpractice, call Morelli Law Firm today at (212) 751-9800.
-We may be able to provide you with representation on a contingency-fee-basis with no advanced payments required.
+Schedule an appointment for a free case review with the medical malpractice lawyers at Morelli Law Firm today.
+We provide legal representation on a contingency fee basis with no advanced payments required.